Claim a prize at retailers

 - Completely fill out the back of the ticket.

-- If you won $600 or more, you will also need to complete a claim form.
+- Winners of $600 or more must also complete a claim form.

 - Mail to: